Friday, April 08, 2022

 It's almost all undeniably exciting, outspoken in places, racing against the red lights at others.
 You want to be part of most of their gangs, or at least stand idly within earshot of them as they exchange bon mots and daggers.
 Some days we think "fuck off back to the Slimelight with your stupid ugly lanky streak of piss boyfriend, you poxy little cunt" (Xerox Girls' Keep Your Mouth Shut) is the greatest lyric ever written.

 The glitter scene was always going to be transient, and not just for the obvious reason of careerism versus amateur willingness' natural barriers.
 If your ambitions are to have fun with your mates in a scrappy loud punk-pop band, play the Highbury Garage and maybe put a limited pressing 7" out you're not looking to build for the long term, especially when you hit your twenties.
 Even Kenickie were gone by the end of 1998, after their comedown album and having cleaved in two.
-Symposium, who in this company are the most obvious Band Most Likely To and were already on a satellite of a much bigger label, got some press wind behind them and three top 40 singles.
-Disco Pistol, who played a big Reading Festival stage, got signed, changed their name, went crap and quickly disappeared, though leader Mira Manga re-established her cult DIY credentials in the Duloks almost a decade later.
-Charlie's Angels, who got to support PJ & Duncan, did likewise.
+Symposium, who in this company and with their big rock-facing guitars were the most obvious Band Most Likely To and were already on a satellite of a much bigger label, got some press wind behind them and three top 40 singles.
+Disco Pistol played a big Reading Festival stage, got signed, changed their name, went crap and quickly disappeared, though leader Mira Manga re-established her cult DIY credentials in the Duloks almost a decade later.
+Charlie's Angels, who got to support PJ & Duncan, did likewise without the revenge.
 Tampasm's enthusiasm was destroyed by dealing with the music business and it's doubtful they were alone in that.
-Girlfrendo, who sounded more than most like people shouting in a charity shop stock room, transmuted into Love Is All and got some Pitchfork credentials in the mid-00s.
+Girlfrendo, who sounded more than most like people shouting in a charity shop stock room, transmuted into Love Is All and got some Pitchfork cred in the mid-00s.
 Period Pains singer Chloe Alper, unaccountably, formed a prog band with a member of Gel and now, even more so, is a member of James.
-Helen Love is still fighting the good fight, having flirted with the Radio 1 daytime playlist, but out in Cardiff and building her own world of Moogs and Joey Ramone she was always the outlier.
+Helen Love is still fighting the good fight, having once flirted with the Radio 1 daytime playlist, but out in Cardiff and building her own world of Moogs, Digital Hardcore and Joey Ramone worship she was always the outlier.
 Practically everybody else disappeared into academia, the anonymous 9 to 5, whatever.
 95% of it is almost entirely forgotten now.

 The underpinning ideals didn't entirely go away.
 How could it, even as British indie as it was known to most faded away.
-There was a mini-revival at the end of the decade - Chicks, Angelica, Bellatrix, Twist - and even as alternative music got more and more professional there were outliers kicking against the pricks.
+There was a mini-revival at the end of the decade - genuine Irish contenders/love-to-hate subjects/industry used gum Chicks, Lancaster's flick-knife between fingers in velvet mittens Angelica, Iceland's Bellatrix, Birmingham's Twist - and even as alternative music got more and more professional there were outliers kicking against the pricks.
 The mid 00s, the crossover period between fanzine/gig networking and social network, er, networking, brought a brief window where a new generation of DIY kids converged on either bands that may not have evolved in the same way but took their musical cues from an earlier, more scrappy era - Art Brut, The Research, Help She Can't Swim, KaitO (featuring Nik Colk Void and Gemma from Sink Ya Teeth) - or latched onto bands that were sonically slightly different but still sounded like they might have heard, read and watched similar things to you when getting into non-standard music - Los Campesinos!, Bearsuit, the Long Blondes, the Pipettes.
-The indiepop revival of the start of the 2010s and the rise of Indietracks festival co-opted some of the above - Veronica Falls, the Lovely Eggs (Holly Ross had been in Angelica), Shrag, Standard Fare - and like most of their forebears would only occasionally raise their head above the mainstream coverage parapet.
+The indiepop revival of the start of the 2010s and the rise of Indietracks festival co-opted some of the above - Veronica Falls, the Lovely Eggs (featuring one of Angelica), Shrag, Standard Fare - and like most of their forebears would only occasionally raise their head above the mainstream coverage parapet.

-Indietracks is gone, fanzines are PDFs, social media does some degree of the work an introductory weekly music press feature did, finding all the new music is both easier and more complex (where do you start?), but it stands to some reason that at a time when "indie-pop" is applied to everything short of Ed Sheeran and all the guitar bands on the radio seem mixed, mastered and generally buffed to a fault for hi-fi arena dynamics, then if the alternative underground is a thing it's surely time to mess things up again.
-From Sports Team to deep tan to English Teacher, that spirit feels like it's creeping back into the wider conscious, none more so than those responsible for maybe the week's biggest new release.
-Two close female friends formed a band on a whim with a stupid name so they could enjoy playing music and hang out more, with the singer learning guitar after having decided she needed to play it for the band to work, who recorded their first single in a friend's bedroom with an accompanying self-shot video and no more ambition then to get some gigs with friends at a big local venue, then wrote more songs about youthful drift and attention from shitty blokes, and less than a year after that single's release find themselves profiled in the New York Times and Rolling Stone running a headline 'Wet Leg Are the Buzziest New Band of the Year'.
+Indietracks is gone, fanzines are PDFs at best, social media does some degree of the work an introductory weekly music press feature did, finding all the new music is both easier and more complex (where do you start?), but it stands to some reason that at a time when "indie-pop" is applied to everything short of Ed Sheeran and all the guitar bands on the radio seem mixed, mastered and generally buffed to a fault for hi-fi arena dynamics, then if the alternative underground is a thing it's surely time to mess things up again.
+From Sports Team to deep tan to English Teacher, that spirit might not be as obviously back bedroom dreamer brewed a lot of the time but it kind of feels like it's creeping into the wider conscious, none more so than those responsible for this week's biggest new release.
+Two close female friends formed a band on a whim with a stupid name so they could enjoy playing music and hang out more, with the singer learning guitar after having decided she needed to play it for the band to work, who recorded their first single in a friend's bedroom with an accompanying self-shot video and no more ambition then to get some gigs with mates' bands at a big local venue, then wrote more songs about youthful drift and attention from shitty blokes, and less than a year after that single's release find themselves profiled in the New York Times and Rolling Stone running a headline 'Wet Leg Are the Buzziest New Band of the Year'.
 And actually, as with Baby Shack, Wet Leg the album is built on both the idea that women in guitar-based music shouldn't have to take up the tortured artist mantle and the neat trick of claiming to have very little deeper to say for approachability while actually being otherwise.

 More than any of these, Panic Shack resemble that effective have-a-go attitude that brings with it a cult following and songs, aphorisms maybe, that people cling to.
 They formed as a reaction to laddish bands just as the glitter encrusted types reacted against Noel acolytes.
-On forming they decided who would play which instrument and only then set out to learn them, a process continued during recording.
+On forming they took the only route possible, namely deciding who would play which instrument and only then setting out to learn them.
 Ju Jits You is a song about unwanted male attention and the fantasy of striking back but was written off the back of some of the members having actual ju jitsu classes, in a pleasingly straightforward but actually not way.
 There's the gang chants and the intrinsic celebration of their coming in packs, the way they dress in tracksuits, leopardprint, modern mullets and gaudy retro because they can.
 They even have a semi-anonymous bloke at the back.
 They describe the EP as "a representation of our experiences and friendship: raw, honest and always chaotic", which is absolutely it.
 What they do is entirely of themselves, but they fit spectacularly into a lineage of kicking against the pricks with joy, company, energy over muso-ness and above all the fun of being in a band with something to say and the electric means to bring the whole package to people.
 Some might almost dismiss it as "putting the fun back into indie rock".
 For the people making it, however long for, it's evidently much more than that.

 No comments: